whblondeau/gyre/finding_flotsam.md

 “Trade for eco-analyst, I hear, me.”
 She put a gasket in her teeth, gathered another length of sail, secured it.
 “Ever been Flotsam?”

 “No. Hear about it.
 Women say Makarita there.”
-Makarita, the Paritid legend of the afterlife, the seaport that may never be visited by the living.
+Makarita, the Paritid legend of the afterlife, the famous seaport that may never be visited by the living.

 “Women say.
 Women say shark-puke nonsense all kind.